 “I know,” John put in, eyes never leaving the line of trees, “There’s no one out there.”

-“Surprising,” came from Agnes, in the second row, where she sat next to Peter, “I thought we’d have everyone who died when his grandfather was in power.”
+“Surprising,” came from Agnes, in the second row, where she sat next to William, “I thought we’d have everyone who died when his grandfather was in power.”

 “Agnes,” was the groan from the front, from the priests.